The Science That Explains Why Skiing Is So Enjoyable

 Fresh tracks are what skiing is all about.
 Credit: skiaddiction.com

 This phenomenon translates to other activities as well.
-Certainly snowboarding, but also surfing, mountain biking, wakeboarding, or any activity that incorporates lateral acceleration.
-It’s also probably the reason my college roommate would take his motorcycle for a joy ride nearly every day.
+Certainly, snowboarding, surfing, mountain biking, wakeboarding, or any activity incorporating lateral acceleration.
+It’s also probably why my college roommate would take his motorcycle for a joy ride nearly daily.

-It is true that some people like to just go straight and fast and there is nothing wrong with that.
-Pure speed has its thrill too.
-But why would you want something that could be so wonderful, to go by so fast?
+Some people, indeed, like to just go straight and fast, and there is nothing wrong with that.
+Pure speed has its thrill, too.
+But why would you want something that could be so wonderful to go by so fast?
 Now you have scientific evidence that although your partner might have beat you down the hill, enjoying those turns gave you the most satisfaction.

 Related Articles